interpretable-dp/risksyn/docs/source/risk-modeling.md

 the privacy guarantee that we require, the more noise we have to add.
 In practice, we need to strike a balance between the privacy and utility requirements.

-## Threats
+## Attacks

-Standard threats relevant for synthetic data releases are:
+Next, we describe the standard threats relevant to synthetic data releases.

-### Membership Inference Attack
+### Membership Inference Attacks

 An adversary aims to infer whether a given record has been part of the original dataset by observing the synthetic dataset or the generative model.
 We quantify the risk of this attack